W427697/Discord-/docs/essentials/actions.md

 <!-- prettier-ignore-end -->

-If you need more granular control over which `argTypes` are matched, you can adjust your stories and include the `argTypes` parameter.
+If you need more granular control over which `argTypes` are matched, you can adjust your stories and include the `argTypesRegex` parameter.
 For example:

 <!-- prettier-ignore-start -->